huyphams/Mapper/README.md

 #### Prop

-- Easy to use and define
+- Easy to use and define.
 - Reduce bugs by typo and boring manual mapping code.
 - Reduce bugs by null, nil, NSNull and optional wrapping when handle Json from server.
 - Included networking and many utils.
 - Work fine with Objective-C and Swift.
-- Have binding and it will not crash when you forgot remove KVO before release object
+- Have binding and it will not crash when you forgot remove KVO before release object.

 #### Cons